samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You touch a point and infuse an area around it with holy or unholy power.
 The area can have a radius up to 60 feet, and the spell fails if the radius includes an area already under the effect of *Hallow*.
 The affected area has the following effects.

 ***Hallowed Ward.*** Choose any of these creature types: Aberration, Celestial, Elemental, Fey, Fiend, or Undead.
-Creatures of the chosen types can’t willingly enter the area, and any creature that is [possessed](/sources/dnd/free-rules/rules-glossary#Possession) by or that has the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) or [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition from such creatures isn’t possessed, Charmed, or Frightened by them while in the area.
+Creatures of the chosen types can't willingly enter the area, and any creature that is [possessed](/sources/dnd/free-rules/rules-glossary#Possession) by or that has the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) or [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition from such creatures isn't possessed, Charmed, or Frightened by them while in the area.

 ***Extra Effect.*** You bind an extra effect to the area from the list below:
-- **Courage.** Creatures of any types you choose can’t gain the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition while in the area.
+- **Courage.** Creatures of any types you choose can't gain the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition while in the area.
 - **Darkness.** [Darkness](/sources/dnd/free-rules/rules-glossary#Darkness) fills the area.
-Normal light, as well as magical light created by spells of a level lower than this spell, can’t illuminate the area.
+Normal light, as well as magical light created by spells of a level lower than this spell, can't illuminate the area.
 - **Daylight.** [Bright light](/sources/dnd/free-rules/rules-glossary#BrightLight) fills the area.
-Magical Darkness created by spells of a level lower than this spell can’t extinguish the light.
+Magical Darkness created by spells of a level lower than this spell can't extinguish the light.
-- **Peaceful Rest.** Dead bodies interred in the area can’t be turned into Undead.
+- **Peaceful Rest.** Dead bodies interred in the area can't be turned into Undead.
-- **Extradimensional Interference.** Creatures of any types you choose can’t enter or exit the area using teleportation or interplanar travel.
+- **Extradimensional Interference.** Creatures of any types you choose can't enter or exit the area using teleportation or interplanar travel.
 - **Fear.** Creatures of any types you choose have the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition while in the area.
 - **Resistance.** Creatures of any types you choose have Resistance to one damage type of your choice while in the area.
 - **Silence.** No sound can emanate from within the area, and no sound can reach into it.
-- **Tongues.** Creatures of any types you choose can communicate with any other creature in the area even if they don’t share a common language.
+- **Tongues.** Creatures of any types you choose can communicate with any other creature in the area even if they don't share a common language.
 - **Vulnerability.** Creatures of any types you choose have Vulnerability to one damage type of your choice while in the area.

 ---